Omonigho Temile

-Omonigho Temile (16 July 1984) is a Nigerian retired footballer.
+Omonigho Temile (16 July 1984) is a Nigerian former professional footballer who played as a winger.

 Club career

 Born in Lagos, Nigeria, Temile began his playing career at Nigerian football club Delta United from Warri.
 He started his professional career playing for Bulgarian side Cherno More in 2002.
-However, he signed for Levski Sofia in February 2003, teaming up with fellow Nigerians Garba Lawal and Justice Christopher.
+He signed for Levski Sofia in February 2003, teaming up with fellow Nigerians Garba Lawal and Justice Christopher.
 He made his debut on 28 February, against Marek.
-He was also a runner-up for the Best Young Player award of 2003/2004 season.
+He was a runner-up for the Best Young Player award of 2003–04 season.
 Temile scored once for Levski in UEFA Cup.

-In 2004, Temile went for trials with Ukrainian club Dynamo Kyiv in the summer, but eventually joined Russian Premier League side Krylia Sovetov.
-He signed a four and a half year contract.
-He joined Warri Wolves in 2009 and signed in August 2010 for Maltese club side Valletta F.C.
+In 2004, Temile went for trials with Ukrainian club Dynamo Kyiv in the summer, but eventually joined Russian Premier League side Krylia Sovetov Samara.
+He signed a four-and-a-half-year contract.
+He joined Warri Wolves in 2009 and signed in August 2010 for Maltese club side Valletta.

 International career

 Temile was a member of Nigeria's U-17 squad that finished second in the 2001 FIFA U-17 World Championship held in Trinidad and Tobago.
 He started all six games, and scored twice from his midfield position.